Siraha 2

 Siraha 2 is one of four parliamentary constituencies of Siraha District in Nepal.
-This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.
+This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.In 2026, Shiv Shankar Yadav of Rastriya Swatantra Party won the parliamentary election from this constituency.

 Incorporated areas

 Siraha 2 incorporates Nawarajpur Rural Municipality, Bariyarpatti Rural Municipality, Aurahi Rural Municipality, Sukhipur Municipality, wards 4 and 5 of Arnama Rural Municipality, wards 3–14 of Dhangadhimai Municipality, ward 1 of Laxmipur Patari Rural Municipality and ward 13 of Golbazar Municipality.